CPS-Innovation/Case-Management/README.md

 ## Security

-If you discover a vulnerability or have a security concern, please contact Digital.Security@cps.gov.uk.
+If you discover a vulnerability or have a security concern, please refer to our [Security Policy](SECURITY.md) and contact Digital.Security@cps.gov.uk.